The Benefits of Probiotics for Men, Women and Everyone

-Our digestive systems may be the same, but it is hypothesized that men and women may get some different benefits from food and medication.1,2,3 The same goes for probiotics – good bacteria that work with the gut to fight diseases, and help improve overall digestive health.4 We all have probiotics living inside of us, either from eating fermented foods or occurring naturally.
-These organisms can flourish with support from prebiotics like Benefiber – fiber that nourishes the good bacteria and helps keep your digestive system balanced.5**
+Our digestive systems may be the same, but it is hypothesized that men and women may get some different benefits from food and medication.1,2,3 The same goes for probiotics – good bacteria that work with the gut to fight germs, and help improve overall digestive health.4 We all have probiotics living inside of us, either from eating fermented foods or occurring naturally.
+These organisms can flourish with support from prebiotics like Benefiber – fiber that nourishes the good bacteria and helps keep your digestive system balanced.5*

 While prebiotics may help improve probiotics’ benefits, these benefits depend on a person’s individual needs and existing gut flora in their microbiome – the stomach’s environment where different bacteria interact with one another and process nutrients.6 One way to address these needs is to consider the factors linked with the microbiome and other health concerns.

 Men and women differ greatly in their reproductive systems, but how does that affect their digestive tracts?